Best Black Friday Fitness Equipment Deals See Deals

 The Ring AIR has a lot of common functionality in the metrics it can track: sleep tracking, heart rate monitoring, and workouts.
 However, it also has some advanced sleep features, such as AFib (atrial fibrillation) monitoring and cardio adaptability.
 Being a newer ring, a few features are still rolling out.

 An added bonus is that the Ring AIR doesn’t require a subscription fee to access its tracking features.
-Ultrahuman suggests pairing the Ring AIR with their M1 Live, which tracks glucose and metabolism as well—but it’s important to note that the M1 does require a monthly fee, and a pricey one of $299 a month.
+Ultrahuman suggests pairing the Ring AIR with their M1 Live, which tracks glucose and metabolism as well—but it’s important to note the M1 does require a monthly fee, and a pricey one of $299 a month.

 Before You Buy